UPPMAX/programming_formalisms_intro/doc/startup.md

 - The following steps can be very valuable for you in a couple of months as well as you revisit your code and don't know what it does or why you did this and that.
 ```

-## First things: order your files!
+## First things: Think of the order your files!

 - Think that **everything is worth to be part of documentation** (like GitHub directory tree)
 - The parts from the software development cycle